Invalid characters in static IP description will not resolve upon correction

 I then went back to the offending static addresses and took out the ' in each of the descriptive names, resaved, applied the changes, but with no luck.
 I then did a full reboot - no luck.
 One of the descriptive names didn't even have a ' so I'm a bit confused as to what could be blocking the firewall rule edit and creation.

-#3 Updated by Clinton Cory over 2 years ago
+#3 Updated by Clinton Cory almost 3 years ago

 I attempted to replicate this on a SG-2220 running Factory 2.4.2-DEV box but it seems to work just fine.
 I used static DHCP mapping description as well.